 - Completely submerge item(s) in the basin of water agitating the water & detergent using your hands to gently force air bubbles out.

-- Rinse well in ‘running’ room temperature water and keep rinsing until all the soapy water is gone.
+- Rinse well in room temperature running water and keep rinsing until all the soapy water has gone and the water runs clear

 How to dry wool…